• Skip to primary navigation

 Instructions

-• In a large bowl, whisk eggs with sugars, oil, and vanilla extract until well combined.
+• In a medium bowl, whisk the eggs, granulated sugar, brown sugar, oil, and pure vanilla extract until smooth.

-• Fold in the shredded zucchini and chopped walnuts.
+• Fold in the grated zucchini and walnuts, if using.

-• Place the loaf pan in the oven and bake for approximately 55-65 minutes, or until a toothpick inserted in the center comes out clean or with a few moist crumbs.
+• Bake for 55 to 65 minutes, or until the loaf is risen, golden brown, and a toothpick inserted into the center comes out clean or with a few moist crumbs.

 Notes: